-- The average cost for payroll services ranges from $20 to $180 per month, plus additional per-employee charges.
+- The average cost for payroll services ranges from $20 to $180 per month, with additional per-employee charges typically added on top.
+This pricing varies depending on the number of employees and the services required.

 Payroll services typically encompass a range of essential functions, including employee payments, tax withholding, and compliance management.
 However, some providers may charge extra for specific add-on services.
 Here's a list of common additional charges you might encounter: